alanorth/go-away/README.md

     depends_on:
       - forgejo
     volumes:
+      - "goaway_cache:/cache"
       - "./examples/forgejo.yml:/policy.yml:ro"
     environment:
       #GOAWAY_BIND: ":8080"
+      # Supported tcp, unix, and proxy (for enabling PROXY module for request unwrapping)
       #GOAWAY_BIND_NETWORK: "tcp"
       #GOAWAY_SOCKET_MODE: "0770"

+      # set to letsencrypt or other directory URL to enable HTTPS.
+Above ports will be TLS only.
+      # enables request JA3N / JA4 client TLS fingerprinting
+      # TLS fingerprints are served on X-TLS-Fingerprint-JA3N and X-TLS-Fingerprint-JA4 headers
+      # TLS fingerprints can be matched against on CEL conditions
+      #GOAWAY_ACME_AUTOCERT: ""

+      # Cache path for several services like certificates and caching network ranges
+      # Can be semi-ephemeral, recommended to be mapped to a permanent volume
+      #GOAWAY_CACHE="/cache"

       # default is WARN, set to INFO to also see challenge successes and others
       #GOAWAY_SLOG_LEVEL: "INFO"